jramkiss/jramkiss.github.io/_posts/2019-08-01-word-embeddings.md

 Word2vec trains a unique vector for each word, ignoring important word sub-structure (morphological structure) and making out-of-vocabulary prediction impossible.
 Fasttext attempts to solve this by treating each word as a sum of its subwords.
 These subwords can be defined in any way, however the simplest form is a character n-gram.
 A vector representation is associated with each n-gram, then the vector for each word is simply the sum of each of its n-grams. **Fasttext learns word embeddings for each subword, then treats each word as a sum of its subwords.**

-> This is especially significant for morphologically rich languages (German, Turkish) in which a single word can have a large number of morphological forms, each of which might occur rarely, thus making it hard to train good word embeddings.

 ### Deep Dive